Last updated September 24, 2020

-There is an additional health insurance requirement for travellers to Ukraine.
-We are working with ISIC to confirm that it meets those requirements.
+There is an additional health insurance requirement for travelers to Ukraine.

-Traveling out of the country may be a little tricky.
-A lot depends on the quarantine and border policies of the countries you may want to vacation to.
-We talk about this more in the section about out of country travel, so be sure to read that section, too.
+We get to this in a minute regarding vacations, but traveling out of the country may be a little tricky depending on the quarantine and border policies of the countries you may want to vacation to.

-International flights have been open since the middle of June — a welcome change since on March 25, Ukraine closed airports for all scheduled passenger services.
+International flights have been open since the middle of June — a welcome change since on March 25, Ukraine closed its border for all scheduled passenger services.

 You can plan on shopping around, visiting cafes, and enjoying some of our favorite things to do in this part of the world.
 Similar to how things are at home, higher-risk places like buffet restaurants are still closed, but many other businesses and attractions are open (with parameters).